mfriedel/no-show-demo/README.md

 # No-Show Predictor
 A sample Skafos project that trains a classifier to predict the likelihood of patients showing up to scheduled appointments in the coming week.
-All data was acquired from this Kaggle competition.
+The inspiration for this example came from a [Kaggle Competition](https://www.kaggle.com/joniarroba/noshowappointments).
+All data used was sourced from their site!

 ## Project Contents
 - `requirements.txt` contains basic python dependencies.
 - `metis.config.yml` contains user-defined configurations for how the deployment should run.
 - `helpers/*.` contains helper code and functions to better organize the codebase.
-- `train.py` and `score.py` are the two jobs (scripts) that will run according to the details outlined in the config file.
+- `train.py` is the first job (script) that runs: loads up some historical medical appointments and trains a Random Forest Classifier.
+- 'score.py'

 ## The ML Pipeline
 Skafos allows the developer to build an end-to-end machine learning pipeline and deploy with a  `git push` to a production environment.